 I happen to shoot Nikon because my first DSLR, a gift from my brothers, was a Nikon (a D70).
 I would probably be just as happy with Canon.
 Don’t overlook Fuji, Sony, Olympus, Panasonic or Pentax either.
 Some of these “smaller” companies are really being innovative and are slowly making inroads in the sales of the Canon/Nikon behemoth, especially in the area of mirror-less designs.

-3) How important are megapixels?
+3) How important are megapixels in digital photography?

 In my experience, even a 12mp camera should be able to give you decent 13″ x 19″ prints–although it will depend on lighting, subject matter, type/style of the image, your shooting technique and viewing distance to the print.
 Cameras in the 16, 24, 36, and even 50 megapixel range can yield stunning results and even larger prints, as well as give you some great cropping options.

 Two other very important factors you will want to consider, depending on your shooting style and end product preference, are low light performance and dynamic range.
 Indeed, these two may be more important than the megapixel count.